emmywritescode/Adventure-Works-Cycles-Report/README.md

 - Forecast – I used Forecast to predict sales trend and patterns for the following year.
 - Drill through – I created a drill through page to help users gain deeper insight and a better understanding of the underlying data.

+## Data sourcing
+The Adventure Works 2019 database was used for this project.
+This fictional company’s database was created by Microsoft and can be downloaded [here] (https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak)